OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

 So we rig up a fresh OXID 7.0 with Smarty template engine and first ensure that the module in question can be installed in the new shop.

 * Which means the dependencies listed in the module's composer.json need to fit OXID eShop 7.0 system requirements like PHP version, Symfony components etc.

-* Also from OXID eShop 7.0 on, only metadata version 2.0 is supported, see `:ref:update/eshop_from_65_to_7/modules.html#port-to-v7-metadata-20221123`
+* Also from OXID eShop 7.0 on, as already mentioned above, only :ref:`metadata version 2.0<port_to_v7-metadata-20221123>` is supported.
   The module code is no longer duplicated into source/modules, so the 'extra' section part in composer.json specifying the target directory can be removed now.
 See example below, it can just be removed from metadata.php now.

   .. code:: php

           "extra": {
                 "oxideshop": {
                     "target-directory": "oe/moduletemplate",